phalcon/documentation/docs/db-phql.md

 ```

 ## Query Builder
-[Phalcon\Mvc\Model\Query\Builder][mvc-model-query-builder] is a very handy builder that allows you to construct PHQL statements in an object-oriented way.
+[Phalcon\Mvc\Model\Query\Builder][mvc-model-query-builder] is a very handy builder that allows you to construct PHQL statements in an object oriented way.
 Most methods return the buider object, allowing you to use a fluent interface and is flexible enough allowing you to add conditionals if you need to without having to create complex `if` statements and string concatenations constructing the PHQL statement.

 The PHQL query: